aipie/bike-share/README.md

 ### Temporal Usage Analysis:
 * The afternoon (3-5 PM) time bin was the most popular for both members and casual riders, with 989,829 rides by members and 556,759 by casual riders.
 The Morning Rush (6-9 AM) also saw a significant number of rides by members with 729,831 rides clocked.
-This is over three times higher than casual riders.
+This is over three times higher than casual riders at 230, 235 rides.

 * **Casual riders favoured weekend rides.**
 Saturdays and Sundays saw the most casual rider trips, further reinforcing the idea their trips are more for leisurely purposes, as opposed to work-related.
 Both electric and classic bikes were equally popular.
 Weekend ridership among members was lower, suggesting their rides were more work-related than recreational.
 Members were riding more consistenly throughout the week, whereas casual riders peaked during weekends, particularly on Saturdays.
 As for ride duration, for members and casual riders, the longest rides occurred on weekends using classic bikes.